shared-research/simulating-meta-analysis/README.md

 Functions used in the paper and supplementary materials are documented and can be used opening the `simulating-meta-analysis.Rproj` file and using the `devtools::load_all()` function (this requires the `devtools` package installed).
-Then each function will be available as a standard R package.
+Then each function will be available as using a standard R package.

 ## Documents